ishowta/chatbot/README.md

     - `sudo ./install_knp.sh`
     - add path to bin and lib
 1. Copy `./config-sample.plist` to `./config.plist` and fill it

+## Update package
+1. Edit Package.swift
+1. If you use XCode, type `swift package generate-xcodeproj`
 1. If you use XCode, add `config.plist` to `Copy Bundle Resource Phase` for each target using config

 ## Run